s3664099/hackmakers/README.md

 required services.
 The application's files were deployed manually, and the POC's server side scripts also need to be started manually.

+It also requires access to IBM X-Force Exchange using an API key - password pair.

 ## Components:

 ### Uploader